Average Start a Food Truck Price in Rogers

 Staffing Reality

-Hiring in Rogers means navigating a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+Hiring in Rogers means navigating a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 Labor costs are competitive — you can build a solid team at or below national benchmarks.
 But don't undercut too aggressively; low wages create turnover.
 Budget 25-35% of revenue for total labor costs.

 First-Year Cash Flow